imsibaja/thomas-fire-analysis/README.md

 This dataset consists of simplified bands (red, green, blue, near-infrared, and shortwave infrared) from Landsat Collection 2 Level-2 surface reflectance data, which was atmospherically corrected and captured by NASA’s Landsat 8 satellite.
 It was sourced from the Microsoft Planetary Computer data catalog and preprocessed to exclude non-land areas and reduce spatial resolution for ease of computation.

+#### California Fire Perimeters

+This database contains spatial distribution information of both wild and prescribed fires in California.
+The data comes with a warning of its incompleteness.
+Some records were lost or damaged, so fire perimeters may be missing.
+There may also be duplicate or an over estimation of fire perimeters.
+The database is maintained by the California Department of Forestry and Fire Protection's Fire and Resource Assessment Program.

 ### References

 [CalFire Fire Perimeter Data](https://www.fire.ca.gov/what-we-do/fire-resource-assessment-program/fire-perimeters)